OasisDigital/angular-stress-test/README.md

 tooling - you can this generator in a loop like so (in Bash):

 ```
-for i in `seq 1 1000`; do angular2-stress-test 500 -r ; sleep 5 ; done
+for i in `seq 1 1000`; do angular-stress-test 500 -r ; sleep 5 ; done
 ```

-By adjusting the delay (in second) and number of components generated, you can "strees test" any build tool (like angular-cli) which is watching the files and re-building.
+By adjusting the delay (in second) and number of components generated, you can "stress test" any build tool (like angular-cli) which is watching the files and re-building.
 While such a thing is running, keep an eye on your build tool's CPU and RAM use.

 ## Installation

 ```
-npm install -g angular2-stress-test
+npm install -g angular-stress-test
 ```

 ## Usage

 ```
 cd directory-with-your-components-in-it
-angular2-stress-test 42
+angular-stress-test 42
 ```

 This will generate an application with one application component and 42 additional components.
 They will be nested in a "binary tree" shape, with a bit of indentation to make this clear on the screen.

-The components are compatible easily with angular-cli; you can use CLI to generation an application, then populate it using this tool, and it should run without any further change.
+The output is compatible with Angular CLI; you can use CLI to generation an application, then populate it using this tool, and it should run without any further change.